 Early harvest olive oils - an extra boost in the fight against free radicals

-So-called "early harvest" olive oils, which all of Sarah & Olive's oils are, have higher levels of polyphenols than other olive oils, even extra virgin olive oils.
+So-called "early harvest" olive oils (which most of Sarah & Olive's Extra Virgin are), have higher levels of polyphenols than other olive oils, even extra virgin olive oils.
 Polyphenols are a group of over 500 phytochemicals, which are naturally occurring micronutrients in plants.
 As with other antioxidants, polyphenols help prevent cellular damage from free-radicals.
 Harvesting early means that the olives are greener and so give the oil an even bigger antioxidant boost and this is what lowers our risk of many chronic diseases.

 Will it make me fat?